Author byline as per print journal: Mohammad Bashaar, PhD; Professor Mohamed Azmi Hassali, PhD; Fahad Saleem, PhD

 Reasons for the lack of access to medicines

 There are multiple cost and non-cost related barriers to essential medication access for patients.
 These include: high cost, irregular availability at health clinics, lack of prescribing and dispensing skills of healthcare workers, inadequate funding, a lack of incentives for maintaining stocks, inability to forecast needs accurately, inefficient purchasing/distribution systems and the leak of medicines from the public to private sector for resale .
-According to Bigdeli M, ‘barriers to access to medicines are complex and occur at multiple levels of the health system’ .
+According to Bigdeli et al., ‘barriers to access to medicines are complex and occur at multiple levels of the health system’ .
 Access to medicines can be hindered by policy that restricts technical and resource-related aspects which further hampers the adaptation of health systems to the changing epidemiological profile of their populations .

 Implications of a ‘lack of access to medicines’

 Due to poor infrastructure in developing countries, medicines are not always available in the local drug stores.
 Low-income patients also cannot afford to spend a day travelling to receive or purchase the medicine they need.
 Even if a clinic or pharmacy is nearby, the medicine they need may not be available or could be out of stock .
 Access to treatment has a close association with the availability of affordable medications; the cost of medicines is one of the major factors limiting access, as it forces the patients to pay out of their own pockets and limits their access to treatment .
 This situation has wide implications for low-income countries where the majority are unwilling and/or unable to pay for their medication.
-Recently, a great deal of social, political and economic attention has been given to the high cost of prescription medications , as the high prices of medicines are key barriers to access to treatment in many low- and middle-income countries [34, 40-44].
-When patients have no access to medicines, it leads to a change in the form of disease from acute to chronic, healthcare system, in the form of unnecessary hospitalizations.
+Recently, a great deal of social, political and economic attention has been given to the high cost of prescription medications , as the high prices of medicines are key barriers to access to treatment in many low- and middle-income countries [34, 40–44].
+When patients have no access to medicines, it leads to a change in the form of disease from acute to chronic, promotes non-adherence to treatment and causes increased costs to the healthcare system, in the form of unnecessary hospitalizations.

 Ensuring access to medicines involves recording and understanding the reasons for the price of medicines .
 In Afghanistan, one of the poorest countries in the world, pharmaceutical expenditure levels are high and the presence of a ‘free market economy’ means that costs are often double what they could be.
 Malaysia also practices a ‘free market economy’ together with a ‘price deregulation system’ in which manufacturers, distributors and retailers set medicine prices without government control.
 In Malaysia, medicine prices have been reported to rise even faster than prices in the developed world, and are higher than overall international prices causing high pharmaceutical expenditure .